deepmodeling/deepmd-kit/doc/install.md

 cd $deepmd_source_dir/source/build
 make lammps
 ```
 DeePMD-kit will generate a module called `USER-DEEPMD` in the `build` directory.
-Now download the latest LAMMPS code, and uncompress it:
+Now download the LAMMPS code (`29Oct2020` or later), and uncompress it:
 ```bash
 cd /some/workspace
 wget https://github.com/lammps/lammps/archive/stable_29Oct2020.tar.gz